Following Cheating Scandals, Harvard Dean of Undergrad Ed Visits CS50 Class and Tells Students Not To Cheat - Slashdot

 Also, "minorities or minority women"?!
 Like the latter group magically doesn't get included in the former?

 Previosu to this, did he tell them to cheat?
-(Score:2)
+(Score:3)

 I am pretty sure that Harvard has previously told students not to cheat.